CUBRID/node-cubrid/README.md

 	// Alias function since version 2.1.0.
 	var client = CUBRID.createConnection(host, port, user, password, database, cacheTimeout, connectionTimeout);

-	// Alternatively, an object of parameters can be passed. var client = CUBRID.createConnection(paramsObject);
+	// Alternatively, an object of parameters can be passed.
+Since version 2.1.0. var client = CUBRID.createConnection(paramsObject);

 The following example shows how to create a client by providing an object of connection parameters.